AgoraIO-Extensions/Agora-Golang-Server-SDK/README.md

   - if you don't use VAD, and your glibc version is between 2.16 and 2.27, you can disable VAD by rename **audio_vad.go** file in go_wrapper/agoraserver/ to **audio_vad.go.bak**

 # Change log
+## 2024.09.02 release 1.2
+- libuap_aed.so library update
+- Add parameters to AudioVadConfig
+- Add AreaCode to AgoraServiceConfig
 ## 2024.08.14 release 1.1
 - Add RenewToken interface for RtcConnection
 - Update VAD algorithm